bmorg080/GratuityAnalysis/README.md

 # GratuityAnalysisProject

-In this project, I run analysis using the Pandas library on some gratuity data that I compiled while waitering at a function facility.
+While working as a function waiter, I compiled a list of the events I worked, the staff on the event with me, and the tips we received.

-I find which type of events yield the highest gratuity, and which of my coworkers yield the most tips.
+In this project, I run analysis using the Pandas library on these data to discover insights such as which events yield the highest gratuity, and which of my coworkers yield the most tips.